entoj/entoj.github.io/user/export/CmExporter.md

 ##### Full filename

-The filename can be configured by the `viewVariant` option:
+The filename can be configured by the `filename` option:

 ```
 {